SoapCode/UCompile/README.md

 }
 ```

 Of course we can write changing color MonoBehaviour and compile it with the rest of scripts at compilation time of our Unity application, then create cube and attach this MonoBehaviour to it, using CompileCode method as we described above.
-Code of MonoBehaviour doing that would look like that:
+Code of MonoBehaviour doing that would look like this:

 ```csharp
 using UnityEngine;